kaspanet/rusty-kaspa/docs/archival.md

 journalctl -u kaspad-archive -n 100 | grep -i rocksdb

 # Should see:
-# "Using RocksDB preset: archive - Archive preset - optimized for HDD"
+# "Using RocksDB preset: archive - HDD preset - optimized for HDD"
 ```

 ## Trade-offs